scrapinghub/spidermon/docs/source/actions.rst

-This action allows you to send custom messages to a `Slack`_ channel (or user) using a bot when your monitor suites finishes their execution.
+This action allows you to send custom messages to a `Slack`_ channel (or user) using a bot when your monitor suites finish their execution.

 To use this action you need to: